SAP-samples/teched2023-AD163/exercises/4_RunProcess/README.md

 In this exercise, we will create...

-## Exercise 2.1 Sub Exercise 1 Description
+## Exercise 2.1 Change Billing Block Status in S/4HANA

 After completing these steps you will have created...